Get acquainted with nodes and building conversation workflows in your NLX workspace

 User choice

-User choice nodes prompt users to either make a selection or provide information for the AI assistant to follow-up with a relevant action, such as routing, refining, or externally passing along the info.
+User choice nodes prompt users to either make a selection or provide information for your conversational AI to follow-up with a relevant action, such as routing, refining, or externally passing along the info.

 For User choice nodes, the NLX NLU will attempt the following (in order):